TosbackCgusBridge-Bot/CGUs-versions/Allthingsd/Privacy Policy.md

 The Dow Jones Privacy Policy Effective October 26, 2013 1.
 INTRODUCTION

 Dow Jones &.
-Company, Inc. and its subsidiaries ("Dow Jones", "us" or "we") want you to be familiar with how we collect, use and disclose information from and about you.
+Company, Inc. and its subsidiaries (“Dow Jones”, “us” or “we”) want you to be familiar with how we collect, use and disclose information from and about you.

-This Privacy Policy applies to information we collect from all sources including in connection with our websites, mobile sites, applications ("apps"), electronic newsletters and widgets (collectively the "Dow Jones Online Services") that link to this Privacy Policy.
+This Privacy Policy applies to information we collect from all sources including in connection with our websites, mobile sites, applications (“apps”), electronic newsletters and widgets (collectively the “Dow Jones Online Services”) that link to this Privacy Policy.
 If there is a conflict between this Policy and a Dow Jones Online Services corporate subscription agreement, the Dow Jones Online Services corporate subscription agreement will take precedence.

-This Policy describes Dow Jones's collection and use of users' Personal Information.
-It also describes generally Dow Jones's practices for handling Other Information (e.g., interests, demographics and services usage) collected through our Dow Jones Online Services or from a third party to the extent such information is associated with a particular device, user or user account.
-As described more fully below, we share information with our affiliated companies ("Dow Jones Affiliates") for the purposes described in this privacy policy.
+This Policy describes Dow Jones’s collection and use of users’ Personal Information.
+It also describes generally Dow Jones’s practices for handling Other Information (e.g., interests, demographics and services usage) collected through our Dow Jones Online Services or from a third party to the extent such information is associated with a particular device, user or user account.
+As described more fully below, we share information with our affiliated companies (“Dow Jones Affiliates”) for the purposes described in this privacy policy.
 A list of Dow Jones Affiliates is available here.
 By using the Dow Jones Online Services or by providing personal information to us, you agree to the terms and conditions of this Privacy Policy.

 The Dow Jones Online Services are a network of general audience sites, are not targeted to children, and do not knowingly collect personal information from children under 14 years of age.